ale93111/ModelliNumerici/README.md

 # ModelliNumerici

+# Abstract
+This work was done to study the diffusion in the dynamics of particle beams in accelerator physics.
+The phenomenon can be described by the Hénon map whose linear frequency is stochastically perturbed.
+Finally, a theoretical model for the action diffusion based on the Fokker-Planck equation is introduced and its solution agrees with the simulation process.

 Read report.pdf for a more detailed explanation.

 All scripts need to be compiled with the "-std=c++11" flag, also the optional flag "-fopenmp" to use OpenMP and/or "-O3" for optimization